microsoftgraph/msgraph-sdk-powershell/src/Mail/Mail/docs/v1.0-beta/Remove-MgUserMessageAttachment.md

 # Remove-MgUserMessageAttachment

 ## SYNOPSIS
-Delete navigation property attachments for users
+The fileAttachment and itemAttachment attachments for the message.

 ## SYNTAX